 From 2006 to 2009 I was employed with Hobgood & Rutherford LLC as a litigation paralegal.
 I drafted civil actions (including garnishments) and arranged for service, assisted attorneys with post-judgment discovery plans and prepared motions to compel, requests for production of documents to non-parties, and notices to take asset depositions.
 Additionally, I assembled documents for production and created privilege logs.

 I graduated cum laude from Georgia State University in 2003 with a B.S. degree in Criminal Justice.
 In 2006, I obtained a paralegal certificate from Kennesaw State University.
 My first book was published in September 2013 (http://jamiedaviswrites.com/) and was a top-seller in its category with the publisher for 2014.
-I was awarded an additional book contract in 2015, and my second book will hit the market in October 2016.
+I was awarded an additional book contract in 2015, and my second book hit the market in October 2016 (it was reviewed by Publisher’s Weekly (https://www.publishersweekly.com).
 In 2017, I designed the Personal Injury Journal (PI Journal) and launched a journal company (Stealth Journals).
+In 2018, I became a student pilot.
+In 2020, I began working on investing in real estate through short-term rentals, long-term holds, tax liens, and vacant land transactions.
+I also revisited my previous post-judgment discovery law firm experience and began buying judgments.
+Lastly, I became an aircraft owner.
+It has been an interesting trip thus far.

-When you think back on your best hires, what springs to mind?
-Probably that the person cared a lot about their job and it was evident in everything they touched.
+When you think back on your best work relationships, what springs to mind?
+Probably that the other person cared a lot about their job and it was evident in everything they touched.
 Maybe they had a track record of independently choosing the right course of action, and you trusted them a lot after a few short weeks or months.
 That is who I am.